Marlborough Primary School is a welcoming and inclusive community school where diversity is embraced and celebrated.

 - Difference is recognised and respected

-- We are a community of learners and as such share a sense of belonging underpinned by positive can do attitudes and relationships
+- We are a community of learners and as such share a sense of belonging underpinned by positive relationships and a can do attitude

 - We aim to reduce and challenge barriers to equality that already exist

-In line with the Public Sector Equality Duty (PSED) of the Equality Act 2010 we publish the following data:
+In line with the Public Sector Equality Duty (PSED) of the Equality Act 2010 we publish the following data (RBKC School Profile Report 2016/17)

 Number of governors 14 43% male 57% female